yarkhinephyo/15-445-database-systems-notes/05 - Storage Models and Compression.md

 **Different workloads**

-<u>OLTP</u> - Fast operations which update/read small data.
+<ins>OLTP</ins> - Fast operations which update/read small data.
 The application that people usually build first.

-<u>OLAP</u> - Complex queries (read) with a lot of data for aggregates.
+<ins>OLAP</ins> - Complex queries (read) with a lot of data for aggregates.
 Reads span multiple entries.

-<u>HTAP</u> - OLTP and OLAP together.
+<ins>HTAP</ins> - OLTP and OLAP together.

 **N-ary storage model (NSM)**

 All attributes for a single tuple contiguously on a page.
 Querying a single attribute across multiple tuples will cause entire pages (with unnecessary attributes) to be brought in.

-<u>Advantages</u> - Fast insert/update.
+<ins>Advantages</ins> - Fast insert/update.
 Good for queries that need entire tuple.

-<u>Disadvantages</u> - Not good for scanning subset of the attributes.
+<ins>Disadvantages</ins> - Not good for scanning subset of the attributes.

 **Decomposition storage model (DSM)**

 A single attribute across multiple tuples are stored contiguously in a page.

-<u>Disadvantages</u> - Slow for point queries due to stitching.
+<ins>Disadvantages</ins> - Slow for point queries due to stitching.

 **Tuple identification in DSM**

-<u>Fixed-length offsets</u> - Every value is the same length.
+<ins>Fixed-length offsets</ins> - Every value is the same length.
 Same offsets in different columns match the same tuple.

-<u>Embedded tuple IDs</u> - Each value is stored with its tuple ID.
+<ins>Embedded tuple IDs</ins> - Each value is stored with its tuple ID.
 Instead of arithmetic to calculate offsets, another lookup is required for ID.

 **Data compression**